Cacti/plugin_maint/README.md

 ## Changelog

+* issue#15: Fix webseer tab to not show items before schedule is created

-* feature: webseer tab functional (webseer plugin update required to use schedule)
+* feature#14: webseer tab functional (webseer plugin update required to use schedule)

 --- 1.2 ---